Garnier & DoSomething.org

 Garnier’s Sustainability Commitment

-- Garnier has created some of the greenest and most effective formulas made at zero waste facilities.
+- Garnier has created green and effective formulas made at zero waste facilities.

-- Garnier Fructis’ product packaging is made with 50% Post-Consumer Recycled waste and is produced in a facility committed to sustainability as the zero landfill site recovered 95% of it’s waste in 2015.
+- Garnier Fructis’ shampoo and conditioner bottles are made with up to 50% Post-Consumer Recycled waste and is produced in a facility committed to sustainability as the zero landfill site recovered 95% of it’s waste in 2015.

-- Whole Blends’ product packaging is made with 30% Post-Consumer Recycled waste and is produced in a facility that has reduced waste and water consumption per unit by approximately 58% and 47% respectively, since 2005.
+- Whole Blends’ shampoo and conditioner bottles are made with up to 30% Post-Consumer Recycled waste and is produced in a facility that has reduced waste and water consumption per unit by approximately 58% and 47% respectively, since 2005.

 - All cardboard packaging used in Garnier skincare and hair color products is FSC™ certified.

-- Garnier is one of the first mass-market brands to incorporate 40 percent recycled glass into skincare jars.
+- Garnier incorporates 40 percent recycled glass into skincare jars.